Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Extracting Internal Peaks

 which depends only on the set of parameters related to the peaks.
 Consequently, the number of events for the $k$-th 25-days-period spectrum in the $l$-th charge bin is expected as $S_{kl} = S \left( q_{l}, ~ (k - 1) \Delta T, ~ k \Delta T \right)$, where $q_{l}$ is the central value of the $l$-th charge bin, and $\Delta T$ is the period interval, 25\,days.

 To extract peaks from the short-lived isotopes, we conducted a simultaneous fit on 19 distributions using a binned likelihood,

 where $O_{kl}$ is the observed number of events in the $k$-th period spectrum at the $l$-th charge bin.
 The initial activity $A_{i}$, peak positions $\mu_{ij}$, and resolutions $\sigma_{ij}$ were treated as free parameters, while those for \iso{Pb}{210} were kept constant at the values obtained in Sec.~\ref{sec:LongLivedIsotopes}.
 Constraints for the initial activities, $\mu^{A}_{i}$ and $\sigma^{A}_{i}$ were obtained from our previous measurement~\cite{barbosa_de_souza_study_2020}.
 As seen in Fig.~\ref{fig:Cosmogenic}, the extracted peaks effectively account for the charge distributions in different time domains simultaneously.

 For verification, we applied the same fitting procedure to simulated distributions, allowing us to obtain the true mean energy value for each peak.
 Through this process, light yields were obtained for several points ranging from 25 to 88\,keV, as summarized in Table~\ref{tab:InternalPeakPoints}.

+Crystal 2, cooled underground for about 2.75 years before the experiment started, had the lowest amount of short-lived cosmogenically induced isotopes~\cite{barbosa_de_souza_study_2020}.
+It was the longest cooling time among the crystals, resulting in larger errors and missing elements in Table~\ref{tab:InternalPeakPoints} for Crystal 2.
+The true energy estimation from the simulated distribution for Crystal 2 was also unstable due to the same reason, and these uncertainties were considered in the nPR analysis.
+Moreover, the nPR analysis excluded the peaks from isotopes \iso{Te}{121m} and \iso{Te}{127m} because their amounts were small and their peak positions overlapped with stronger isotopes.